leeraiyan/-EH2745-Assignment-2-raiyan-soundhariya-/README.md

 # EH2745 Assignment 2

 NOTE: THE WEB APPLICATION IS NO LONGER HOSTED.
-REFER TO THE [YouTube VIDEO](https://youtu.be/L-uo2I37MrU) FOR A WALKTHROUGH INSTEAD.
+REFER TO THE [VIDEO](https://youtu.be/L-uo2I37MrU) FOR A WALKTHROUGH INSTEAD.
 [03/07]23]

 A [web application](https://youtu.be/L-uo2I37MrU) that runs simulations on a PandaPower network, and performs Supervised and Unsupervised Machine Learning on the resulting time series dataset.